paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2016-03-13-logical_flexbox.md

 *Whoa*{title="That’s English for stop a horse!"}, ring the assumption alarm!
 By adding this value, we’re making the assumption that the navigation will always appear on the right, but that’s not true if we need to support right-to-left text.
 Indeed, switching the document’s text direction will produce the following result:

-{% include 'figure' with '/images/2016/03/logical_flexbox/header-rtl-margin-left.svg'
+{% render 'figure' with '/images/2016/03/logical_flexbox/header-rtl-margin-left.svg'
   caption: 'Our header as it appears when text direction is set right-to-left.'
 %}